jmil/Bioe421_521-MicrocontrollerApplications/Lab 01 -- Raspberry Pi Config/C--UnderstandingTheShell.md

 	1. How long does it take to get a **ping** from google.com?
 How many bytes did you get back?<br><br><br>
 	1. Where is the **man** command located on your hard drive?<br><br><br>
 	1. What is the serial number of your Pi? (hint: it's stored in the /proc/cpuinfo file)<br><br><br>
+	1. You want your Pi to take a photograph every hour.
+What program could you use to take the photograph?
+What program could schedule this command?<br><br><br>
+	1. What command will let you reboot the Pi?<br><br><br>
 	1. What percentage of the CPU does the **top** command utilize?<br><br><br>

 ###Make sure you show your work to an Instructor before you leave for the day.